Profile

 4. 4

-In a small bowl, whisk together the olive oil, white wine vinegar, and mustard.
-Season with salt, pepper, and a pinch of sugar.
+In a small bowl, whisk together the olive oil, white wine vinegar and mustard.
+Season with salt, pepper and a pinch of sugar.

 5. 5

 Gently fold the vinaigrette into the potatoes.
+Avoid vigorous mixing so the potato slices remain as intact as possible.

 6. 6